by Rachel L. Richardson

 Teamwork was at the core of the Girl Scouts, too, Crowl found.
 She describes a camping trip that involved her first experience with repelling.
 “I was terrified,” she recalls.
 “Who wants to stand at the top of a cliff and lean backwards—no matter how many ropes you have tied to you!
 It wasn’t that high, and our leaders were trained and had all the proper precautions in place, but this was when I learned I was afraid of heights.”
 With her troop’s support, though, she was able to conquer her fear and discover inner strength she hadn’t known she’d had.
 Now, she says, “I don’t stand in my own way anymore.”

-Lee agrees.
-“After I decided to complete the requirements for becoming an Eagle Scout,” he says, “I shared by plan with my peers.
+Lee says “After I decided to complete the requirements for becoming an Eagle Scout,” he says, “I shared by plan with my peers.
 A group of us began competing as to who could become an Eagle Scout first.
 We were able to support each other as we worked toward the same objective.
 Working together,” he discovered, “can be more rewarding than working alone.”

 Prepared—For Life